 “It’s quite all right,” said Theodore generously.
 “I’ve found they’re tolerant of both ways.”

 For one moment, he seemed as though he wanted to pat her hand, but steadied himself and instead gave the desk a tap.

-From several feet away, Anthony Goldstein and Fanny Folwell split an amused look among themselves.
+From several feet away, Anthony Goldstein and Franny Folwell split an amused look among themselves.
 They promptly descended into loud whispers and open pointing.

 Padma reddened even more.
 Unsociable prats.

 Theodore hadn’t yet noticed she had lost herself in the distance.
 He was still addressing the letter stamped to South Africa, writing as patiently as he had since the beginning of the morning.

 So very, very awkward.

 It was the kind of awkwardness that birthed stories people mocked decades.
 The kind of awkwardness that could be cut with a knife and served as dessert.

 But, she supposed, working with a former enemy would be awkward.
 A former enemy that seemed to have grown out of his enmity as smoothly as she had, but the memories of sixth year and Potions lessons and several detentions and a rather lot of immature yelling were still in her mind.